nodejs/node-v0.x-archive/doc/api/child_process.markdown

     }

 `cwd` allows you to specify the working directory from which the process is spawned.

-Use `env` to specify environment variables that will be visible to the new process.
+Use `env` to specify environment variables that will be visible to the new process, the default is `process.env`.

 Example of running `ls -lh /usr`, capturing `stdout`, `stderr`, and the exit code: